AUEB-BALab/repo-evaluate/docs/README.md

     * Packaging file existence
     * Packaging file formation
 - Commenting
-- Code quality
-    * Via CheckStyle
+- CheckStyle and SpotBugs usage
+- Continuous Integration usage
+    * Travis CI, GitHub Actions or Circle CI

 #### It will also grade as a bonus: